tcohenkl/Gravity-is-Your-Worst-Enemy/README.md

   <img width="284" alt="Screen Shot 2023-09-05 at 5 03 35 PM" src="./assets/readme/gravityfield.png">

-- **Landings**: Land with precision on a planet's thruster.
+- **Landings**: Land with precision on a planet with your thruster.
 Use the planet's rotation for strategic maneuvers.
 But remember, prolonged survival means faster planet spawn times...

   <img width="288" alt="Screen Shot 2023-09-05 at 5 05 49 PM" src="./assets/readme/proper-landing.png">